buun1030/applied-dotnet-core-sqldb/README.md

-# applied-dotnet-core-sqldb
-Apply ASP.NET Core with SQL DB tutorial by myself from azure docs
+# Deploy an ASP.NET Core and Azure SQL Database app to Azure App Service

 ## 1 - Set up the simple application
 ```console